top of page

 • Visa costs, if applicable.
 We provide visa assistance upon request.

 Project Diaspora goes beyond standard tourism.
-Our mission is to give curious travelers the opportunity to document unique Jewish communities whose stories risk being lost as populations decline, through small group journeys that venture beyond traditional Jewish heritage itineraries.
-We visit destinations most Jewish tours avoid, particularly in the majority Muslim world, and balance historical sites with meaningful encounters and conversations with Jews who continue to live, work, and sustain community life there today.
+Our mission is to give curious travelers the opportunity to document unique Diaspora communities whose stories risk being lost as populations decline, through small group journeys that venture beyond traditional Diaspora heritage itineraries.
+We visit destinations most heritage tours avoid and balance historical sites with meaningful encounters and conversations with members who continue to live, work, and sustain community life there today.

 bottom of page